revi-here/Spreadsheet/README.md

 ***
 ## Resources
-1.Data Source   : FitBit Fitness Tracker Data (CC0: Public Domain, dataset made available through Mobius):
+1. Data Source   : FitBit Fitness Tracker Data (CC0: Public Domain, dataset made available through Mobius):
-2.Data analysis : Google sheets
+2. Data analysis : Google sheets
-3.Visualisation : Google sheets
+3. Visualisation : Google sheets

 ***
+## Limitations
+1. The data available corresponds to daily activity of only 33 users and even lower for other categories like sleep and weight.
+2. Weight not analyzed as it corresponds to only 8 users.
+3. The data is biased as it doesn’t show details about the gender, age group, location of the user.
+4. The data is collected in 2016.

+## Steps
+1. Understand the general trend shown by the user in terms of - steps, distance and calories.
+2. Compare the data for weekday and weekend.
+3. Study how active the users are for various intensity level activities.
+4. Correlation with average distance covered and steps walked and calories burnt.

 # Exploratory Data Analysis.

 ## Understanding the trends.